directus/guides/get-started-building-a-vue-website-with-directus/index.md

 ---
 title: Get Started Building a Vue Website with Directus
+summary: This example will show you how to link a simple Vue frontend blog template to a Directus Project with a simple SQLite database containing a few blog posts.
 date: 2022-02-21
 author: Eron Powell & Azri Kahar
 image: ./vue-example.webp